CoFly-Project/CoFly-WeedDB/README.md

 ## Files Description
-'images' folder: contains the 1280x720 RGB images.
+- 'images' folder: contains the 1280x720 RGB images.
 Total images are 366 but 201 are annotated since the rest do not enclose any weed instances.
-'labels' folder: contains the corresponding annotated masks of 201 RGB images.
+- 'labels' folder: contains the corresponding annotated masks of 201 RGB images.
-'labels_1d' folder: contains the ground truth masks in a classification format.
-Pixel values correspond to classes, 0 is for background.
+- 'labels_1d' folder: contains the ground truth masks in a classification format.
+Pixel values correspond to classes, 0: background, 1: johnson grass, 2: purslane, 3: field bindweed.
-'overlay' folder: contains an overaly of original RGB images and corresponding annotation masks.
+- 'overlay' folder: contains an overaly of original RGB images and corresponding annotation masks.

 Image filenames are defined with an ID number, such as: